QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 arbitrarily large

 But setting :math:`\tilde k_t = + \infty` is not physically feasible,
-so presumably, **equilibrium** prices will assume values that present the firm with no such arbitrage opportunity
+so presumably **equilibrium** prices will assume values that present the firm with no such arbitrage opportunity

 A related argument applies if